-On a recent visit to Angkor Wat in Cambodia, I was mesmerized by a detailed stone carving of a Naga, a mythical creature with snake-like features.
-This isn't just a Cambodia or Buddhist thing; Hindu, Buddhist, and Jain myths also weave Nagas into their stories.
+On a dream trip to Angkor Wat in Cambodia this year, I was mesmerized by a detailed stone carving of a Naga, a mythical creature with snake-like features.
+This isn’t just a Cambodia or Buddhist thing; Hindu, Buddhist, and Jain myths also weave Nagas into their stories.
 These half-human, half-snake beings offer an intriguing mix of possible danger and kindness to humans.
 They are often thought to live in water environments and protect hidden riches in their underground home, known as Naga-loka or Patala-loka.
-But there's more to Naga mythology than just these basic facts, and it's worth digging deeper.
+But there’s more to Naga mythology than just these basic facts, and it’s worth digging deeper (it could just be me since I’m a mythology nerd).
 Could Nagas reflect our own complex nature, or might they represent something even more profound within these religious narratives?

 Understanding the Naga Concept